anfelopera/anfelopera.github.io/funding/GAME/README.md

-## ANR JCJC GAME -- GAussian process modeling of transient MEchanical random fields: a complete study from simulation to identification
+## ANR JCJC GAME -- GAussian process modeling of MEchanical random fields: a complete study from simulation to identification

 This 4-years project (starting in November 2023) is funded by the French National Research Agency (ANR, abbreviation in French), as part of the call for young researcher projects.